Sharps Container Disposal

 • Should be disposed of after 3 months even when not full.

-MedPro’s red sharps disposal containers come in several handy sizes.
+MedPro provides red sharps disposal containers that come in several handy sizes.
 Each leakproof, puncture-resistant container comes with a prepaid mail-back shipping box, reducing waste disposal costs as much as 50%.

 • 1.2 Gallon Sharps Disposal System